epomatti/aws-ubuntu-landscape/README.md

 - `release` - Official release
 - `security` - Critical security updates
-- `updates` - Bug fixes and stability improvements
+- `updates` - Bug fixes and stability improvements.
+Tested and approved before being released.

+The pockets `proposed` and `backports` do not receive as much testing as `updates`.

 This is a common recommendation: